-During the most recent pre-election campaign months this past summer and autumn, I experienced much grief, frustration, and anger as I observed the dance of the politicians.
-Often I exclaimed, “It's the blind leading the blind!”
-As with almost every election (federal, state, and local) in the last two decades, I seriously considered not voting at all, but, as usual, I voted.
-One of my biggest frustrations with this last election was that the major candidates focused on war and didn't address that issue, or any other issue for that matter, very deeply.
-I agree with Chris Hedges, a war correspondent for more than two decades who has been present in conflicts all over the world, when he stated that:
+For many years, during most Presidential pre-election campaign months, I have experienced much grief, frustration, and anger as I observed the dance of the politicians.
+Often I have exclaimed, “It's the blind leading the blind!”
+As with almost every past Presidential election in more than two decades, I seriously considered not voting at all, but, as usual, I voted.
+One of my biggest frustrations with these campaigns was that most of the major candidates did not address the global and national issues of financial and social inequity, corruption in high places, degradation of natural ecosystems, extreme climate change, threats of pandemics and other modern health challenges, increasing mental illnesses, and the looming possibility of a nuclear worldwide war.

 …the election became about war as glorious enterprise—war as reporting for duty, war as noble, war as a test of manhood and courage.
 And while physical courage is often on very impressive display in war, you almost never see moral courage, which is very different, because it requires standing up to the crowd—often opposing those around you—and in that opposition being shunted aside.1

-Before and since the last election, I have had many passionate and heated discussions with friends and family, and what we all end up agreeing upon is that the world is a mess.
-The problems are so vast that we feel compassion for most any leader on any level of government—city, county, state, and federal—and realize that it would take individuals with extraordinary intellect, experience, wisdom, and moral courage to even begin to address the numerous problems that are inherited by any politician.
+Since 2001, I have had many passionate and heated discussions with friends and family about ensuing and increasing global social, environmental, and political problems.
+Usually, what we all end up agreeing upon is that the world is a mess.
+The problems are so vast, and we feel compassion for most any leader on any level of government—city, county, state, and federal—realizing that it would take individuals with extraordinary intellect, experience, wisdom, and moral courage to even begin to address the numerous problems that are inherited by any politician.

 I realize that the word politician has negative connotations for many, including me, but in this text I am using it to stipulate any individual who is actively engaged (or desires to be) in the running of a government.
 With this very general definition, politicians come in all sizes and shapes of morality and immorality.
 It is the responsibility of those of us in the electorate to determine which politicians are true statespersons and which are not.
 I use the term statesperson to specify an individual who exercises political leadership wisely and without narrow partisanship.

 Do I sound radical?
 Well, maybe I am a little.
-I don't want to over-simplify very complex, multi-layered issues, but in order to make some points I have to do some simplifying and generalizing.
+I do not want to over-simplify very complex, multi-layered issues, but in order to make some points I have to do some simplifying and generalizing.

-Parker Palmer—writer, teacher, senior associate of the American Association of Higher Education, and senior advisor to the Fetzer Institute—writes of elected and appointed politicians who “had gone into government animated by an ethic of public service” but who very quickly began to experience “painful conflicts between their values and power politics.”2 Being divided between a deep sense of moral ethics and political instincts is not only found in politics, but in all areas of society—business, education, science, medicine, entertainment, the arts, and religion (just to name a few).
+Parker Palmer—activist, writer, teacher, and Founder and Senior Partner Emeritus of the Center for Courage and Renewal—wrote of elected and appointed politicians who “had gone into government animated by an ethic of public service” but who very quickly began to experience “painful conflicts between their values and power politics.”2 Being divided between a deep sense of moral ethics and political instincts is not only found in politics, but in all areas of society—business, education, science, medicine, entertainment, the arts, and religion (just to name a few).
 The grave problem is that in order to survive, all too often individuals—with a sense of morality and compassion, with a desire to serve others through a political position—have to compromise their higher ideals and sense of rightness in order to stay in their positions of influence.

 In an article entitled “This One Simple Reform Would Change the Whole World,”4 Jurriaan Kamp states: “The corporation, a business firm with shareholders, is without a doubt the engine of modern capitalism.”
 Kamp goes on to give a brief history of the formulation of corporations, which started in the sixteenth century, and their growth into what they are today.
 The first multi-national corporation that formulated limited liability (in the early 1600s) was Holland's Veerenigde Oostindische Compagnie (VOC), better known as the Dutch East Indies Company.

 Limited liability, which is firmly fixed in the legal system today, detaches a company's ownership and management from holding moral and social responsibility for any mishaps by limiting the risk of losing more than their initial financial investment.
 The laws formed over the centuries to protect business interests now provide opportunities for profit at all costs—costs to the consumers and society at large.
-So, as is pointed out in “This One Simple Reform Would Change the Whole World,” today a selfish company (and most are) can focus on getting the most profit regardless of the social costs.
+So, as is pointed out in Kamp’s article, today a selfish company (and most are) can focus on getting the most profit regardless of the social costs.
 And that kind of behavior from companies is accepted as status quo, as normal and acceptable!

 Currently laws allow a company—which is ultimately a group of people who jointly work to get something done—to carry out an absurd, inhuman decision that each of those involved would never get away with in his or her private life….An individual who consciously does harm to another runs the risk of landing in jail.
 But if a corporation causes the same damage, the consequences are minimal….Society, the general public, is left with the damages and the company simply continues with its activities under new management.5